Mohs Surgery for Skin Cancer

 Nearly 250,000 American are diagnosed with squamous cell carcinoma each year.
 It is important to detect and treat skin cancer early before it spreads to other tissues.

-Squamous cell carcinoma (SCC) that has not spread to other tissues is sometimes referred to as squamous cell in situ (also called SCC in situ, Bowen’s disease).
+Squamous cell carcinoma (SCC) that has not spread to other tissues is sometimes referred to as squamous cell in situ (also called SCC in situ, or Bowen’s disease).
 The cure rate for SCC in situ is over 95%.

 Squamous cell carcinoma can appear in a number of forms, including: